CNA-Tech/Apps-on-PKS/jupyter-hub/README.md

  ```
 ## Helm

 Helm is the package manager for Kubernetes that runs on a local machine with kubectl access to the Kubernetes cluster.
-The installation process for Prometheus and the Certificate Manager leverage Helm charts available on the public Helm repo.
+The installation process for Jupyter- Hub leverage Helm charts available on the public Helm repo.
 For more information, see using [Helm with PKS](https://docs.pivotal.io/runtimes/pks/1-3/helm.html).

 * Download and install the [Helm CLI](https://github.com/helm/helm/releases) if you haven't already done so.